Virginia stays at No. 1 in AP Top 25; Duke jumps to 5th

 AP Basketball Writer

 RALEIGH, N.C.
-(AP) - Virginia strengthened its hold on No. 1 in the AP Top 25 while Duke jumped back into the top five after a pair of impressive wins.
+(AP) - Virginia strengthened its hold on No. 1 in the AP Top 25 as it coasts to an Atlantic Coast Conference regular-season title, while Duke made a big jump after a pair of impressive wins without its top freshman.

 The Cavaliers earned 42 of 65 first-place votes in the poll released Monday.
 That's 12 more than last week, when they reached No. 1 for the first time since the Ralph Sampson era.

-Fifth-ranked Duke jumped seven spots after beating Virginia Tech and Clemson despite playing without injured top freshman Marvin Bagley III.

-Middle Tennessee checked in at 24th, marking its first AP Top 25 appearance in program history.
+Middle Tennessee checked in at No. 24, marking the first AP Top 25 poll appearance in program history.

 More AP college basketball: http://collegebasketball.ap.org and http://www.twitter.com/AP_Top25